Mapsted/MapstedSampleiOS/README.md

 3. Open <b>Sample.xcworkspace</b> in Xcode.

-4. Delete error statement in project that prompts for Mapsted license.
-Now you are ready to run the project!
+4. Now you are ready to run the project!